richardjonesnz/moodle-block_paypal/README.txt

 the module's tables successfully created

 * Go to Site Administration > Plugins > Blocks > Manage blocks
-and you should find that this superiframe has been added to the list of installed modules.
+and you should find that this cart has been added to the list of installed modules.

 * You may now proceed to run your own code in an attempt to develop